Steve Thompson (footballer, born 1989): Port Vale

-Born in Peterlee, County Durham, Thompson began his career at Middlesbrough in the academy and youth team and he signed for the club at the start of the 2007–08 season but did not play a game for the first-team.
+Born in Peterlee, County Durham, Thompson began his career at Middlesbrough in the academy and youth team, and he signed for the club at the start of the 2007–08 season.
+Still, he did not play a game for the first-team.
 Released at the end of the season, he had a successful trial with Port Vale and signed with the club in May 2008, citing manager Lee Sinnott's style of play as a reason for joining the club.

 He spent four months working off a hamstring injury, before making his debut as a 74th minute substitute on 6 December 2008 against Grimsby Town.
 His first league start came two weeks later in a 1–0 defeat to Chesterfield at Vale Park, he was taken off in the 53rd minute, despite the protestations of the home crowd.
 His first goal came against Rochdale on 28 December, as he hit a 90th-minute winner for a Vale side reduced to 10-men.
-Described by Ian Brightwell as "probably the best finisher we have at the club", he was dropped from the first team in February 2009.
+Described by Ian Brightwell as "probably the best finisher we have at the club", he was dropped from the first-team in February 2009.
 He worked hard at the end of the season to put himself back in contention and made eight further appearances under Dean Glover before the season's end.

-During a 2009–10 pre-season friendly with Nantwich Town, Thompson was dismissed for violent conduct, shoulder-barging an opposition player in an off-the-ball incident.
+During a 2009–10 pre-season friendly with Nantwich Town, Thompson was dismissed for violent conduct, shoulder-barging an opposition player in an off the ball incident.
 Manager Micky Adams promised to punish Thompson in some way for his lack of discipline.
 Two days later Adams placed him on the transfer list, along with five other youngsters.
 Early the next month local Conference North side Stafford Rangers enquired about Thompson's availability, after fellow Vale youngster Ross Davidson performed well in his loan spell.
 A one-month loan deal was quickly agreed.
-His contract with Port Vale was cancelled by mutual consent in October 2009, Thompson aimed to find first team football elsewhere.
+His contract with Port Vale was cancelled by mutual consent in October 2009, Thompson aimed to find first-team football elsewhere.